-- 1. Pathak, K.B. and Ram, F.: Techniques of DemographyAnalysis, Himalayan Publishers - Gun, A.M., Gupta, M.K. and Dasgupta, B.(2008): Fundamentals of Statistics, Vol. II, 9th Edition, 2.
-World Press.
+- 1. Pathak, K.B. and Ram, F.: Techniques of DemographyAnalysis, Himalayan Publishers - 2.
+Gun,A.M., Gupta,M.K. and Dasgupta, B.(2008):Fundamentals of Statistics, Vol. II, 9th Edition, World Press.

-- 9Mukhopadhyay P. (1999): Applied Statistics, Books and Allied (P)Ltd. 1. - 2.
+- 1. 9Mukhopadhyay P. (1999): Applied Statistics, Books and Allied (P)Ltd. - 2.
 Biswas, S. (1988): Stochastic Processes in Demography & Application, Wiley Eastern Ltd. - 3.
 Croxton, Fredrick E., Cowden, Dudley J. and Klein, S. (1973): Applied General Statistics, 3rd Edition.
 Prentice Hall of India Pvt.
-Ltd. - Keyfitz N., Beckman John A.: Demography through Problems S-Verlag Newyork.
-4.
+Ltd. - 4.
+Keyfitz N., Beckman John A.: Demography through Problems S-Verlag Newyork.

-- Credit : 02 - 1.
-To calculate CDR and Age Specific death rate for a given set of data - 2.
-To find Standardized death rate by:- (i) Direct method (ii) Indirect method - To construct a complete life table 3. - To fill in the missing entries in a life table 4. - 5.
-To calculate probabilities of death at pivotal ages and use it construct a bridged life table - To calculate CBR, GFR, SFR, TFR for a given set of data 6. - To calculate Crude rate of Natural Increase and Pearle's Vital Index for a given set of data 7. - Calculate GRR and NRR for a given set of data and compare them 8.
+- 1. To calculate CDR and Age Specific death rate for a given set of data - 2.
+To find Standardized death rate by:- (i) Direct method (ii) Indirect method - 3.
+To construct a complete life table - 4.
+To fill in the missing entries in a life table - 5.
+To calculate probabilities of death at pivotal ages and use it construct a bridged life table - 6.
+To calculate CBR, GFR, SFR, TFR for a given set of data - 7.
+To calculate Crude rate of Natural Increase and Pearle's Vital Index for a given set of data - 8.
+Calculate GRR and NRR for a given set of data and compare them propel them to do well on some theory or relate it to some theoretical concepts.
+The project should be prepared basing on the own idea and interpretation of the student.
+It should not be copied from anywhere.
+A student has to consult his / her supervisor for the preparation of the project.
+While writing a project, a student has to present two seminars before the faculties / supervisor from the department.